Advertiser Disclosure

 Bank of America’s Museums on Us program offers cardholders free general admission on the first full weekend of every month to the following Miami museums: the HistoryMiami Museum, Miami Children’s Museum, Museum of Contemporary Art (MOCA), and Pérez Art Museum Miami.

-Capital One cardholders can enroll in a complimentary 6-month membership with The Cultivist (through June 22, 2024) and receive access for themselves and a guest to The Bass and Pérez Art Museum Miami.
+Capital One Venture X Rewards Credit Cardholders can enroll in a membership with The Cultivist for half price ($220 per year) for up to 2 years and receive access to The Bass and Pérez Art Museum Miami for themselves and a guest.

 Participation is subject to change; please verify participating museums and entry conditions before your visit.